sculptor/sculptor.github.io/documentation/installation.md

    To prevent OutOfMemoryError when using the Sculptor editor you can add `-XX:MaxPermSize=128m` in `eclipse.ini`, which is located in the Eclipse installation directory.
    {: .alert }

-2. Directly in Eclipse (Help -> Install New Software) install from the Eclipse releases (e.g. Kepler) update site the following plugins:
+2. Directly in Eclipse (Help -> Install New Software) install from the Eclipse releases update site the following plugins:
    * General Purpose Tools > [m2e - Maven Integration for Eclipse](http://www.eclipse.org/m2e/) 1.4.0 (or newer)
    * Modeling > Xtext SDK 2.5.0 (or newer)